-When it comes to using scissors, a common problem people have is that they simply hold the scissors too tight.
-Stacy demonstrates how a looser grip on the scissors, or even holding the scissors with less fingers can help fight hand fatigue.
+When it comes to using scissors, a common problem is that many sewers simply hold the scissors too tight.
+Stacy demonstrates how a looser grip on the scissors, or even holding the scissors with fewer fingers, can help fight hand fatigue.
 Another tip that can also help eliminate hand fatigue and pain is to open and close the scissors using only your thumb while the rest of your hand stays relaxed.
-This is a smaller movement using less muscles and can help keep you cutting longer.
+This is a smaller movement using fewer muscles that can help keep you cutting longer.

 Related Article: Tips for Using Sewing Scissors and Snips